Tianyi (Bruce) Chen

 Topic: Vision Transformer, Convolutional Neural Network, Post-Quantum Cryptography, Kyber, Visualization

-I have to say, for the small number of classifications (such as 4 in this research), the fine-tuning of hyperparameters and utilization of special methods to avoid bias is more important than searching for new models, since our experiments show that each predominant model demonstrates similar accuracy performance.
+I have to say, for small number of classification (such as 4 in this research), the fine-tuning of hyperparameters and ultilization of special methods to avoid bias is more important than searching for new models.
+Since our expriments show that each prodominant models demonstrates similar accuracy performance.

 This is the picture of the poster presentation of AI-Telehealth Phase-II